turingschool/curriculum/source/topics/javascript/outside_the_browser.markdown

 console.log(hello());
 ```

-Them run it from the terminal:
+Then run it from the terminal:

 ``` bash
 node sample.js